awsdocs/aws-go-developer-guide/doc_source/custom-http.rst

 Let's create a custom HTTP client and use it to a create an |S3| client.

+The following example creates an **http.Client** that is configured to have:

+- a five second TCP connection timeout
+- a five second TLS handshake timeout
+- a five second wait for the HTTP response headers

 .. code-block:: go

     sess := session.Must(session.NewSession(&aws.Config{